Why being compassionate is important?

 I am tempted to share another story with you:

 An elderly man was taking a stroll on the beach one morning.
-Ruthless tidal waves of the night before had pushed out many creatures to the beach, notably, the starfish.
+Ruthless tidal waves of the night before had pushed out many creatures onto the beach, notably, the starfish.
 There were thousands of starfish lying on the beach, not all were dead.
 He felt sorry for the state of affairs but continued with his walk, for, there was nothing he could do about it, he felt.

 “What are you doing?” he asked, somewhat amused.